-MODERN SLAVERY ACT 2015
+MODERN SLAVERY ACT 2015.

 In 2016, we introduced an additional process to evaluate all high-risk suppliers for our UK-based business service activities (e.g. distribution of parts, agencies supplying non-permanent workers, suppliers of lifestyle products, and ancillary services such as maintenance, security services, cleaning services, catering services, landscaping).
-Based on our annual evaluation in 2019, 93 UK service suppliers were identified as high risk (2018, 106 and 2017, 116 high-risk suppliers were identified).
+Based on our annual evaluation in 2020, 59 UK service suppliers were identified as high risk (2019, 92; 2018, 106 and 2017, 116 high-risk suppliers were identified).
 Their sustainability performance and specifically their observance of human rights, prohibition of forced labour, human trafficking and child labour were specifically monitored and evaluated.

-Among the 93 suppliers 35 (38 %) met all of the BMW-specific sustainability criteria and were able to achieve a green rating.
-At the end of 2019, sustainability deficits were detected for 58 suppliers (62%) and we supplemented the supplier contracts with corrective action plans and binding rules.
-Among those 58 suppliers, 18 are new BMW partners and therefore no sustainability rating could have been conducted so far.
+Among the 59 suppliers 16 (27.1%) met all of the BMW-specific sustainability criteria and were able to achieve a green rating.
+At the end of 2020, sustainability deficits were detected for 43 (72.9%) suppliers and we supplemented the supplier contracts with corrective action plans and binding rules.
+Among those 43 suppliers, 20 are new BMW partners and therefore no sustainability rating has been conducted so far due to the annual cycle.
 These suppliers will be screened within the upcoming year.
-Of these 58 suppliers, only 13 had UKMSA relevant deficits.
-The remaining 45 suppliers fulfilled all UKMSA requirements but were unable to comply with the much higher BMW sustainability standards.
+Of these 43 suppliers, only 11 had UKMSA relevant deficits.
+The remaining 12 suppliers fulfilled all UKMSA requirements but were unable to comply with the much higher BMW sustainability standards.